Planning Your Distribution Strategy

 Approach 4: Hybrid

-Combine approaches-add some folders for stable content, curate specific assets for special cases, and organize with custom portal folders.
+Combine approaches—add some folders for stable content, curate specific assets for special cases, and organize with Portal Collections.

 Central control principle: All portal content is managed from the portal record itself.
 This centralized approach makes it easy to see what's shared with each recipient, update content, and maintain security.